-(9) All Organizational Units in this State must submit annual spending plans by the end of September of each year to the State Board as part of the annual budget process, which shall describe how each Organizational Unit will utilize the Base Minimum Funding and Evidence-Based funding it receives from this State under this Section with specific identification of the intended utilization of Low-Income, English learner, and special education resources.
+(9) All Organizational Units in this State must submit annual spending plans by the end of September of each year to the State Board as part of the annual budget process, which shall describe how each Organizational Unit will utilize the Base Funding Minimum and Evidence-Based Funding it receives from this State under this Section with specific identification of the intended utilization of Low-Income, English learner, and special education resources.
 Additionally, the annual spending plans of each Organizational Unit shall describe how the Organizational Unit expects to achieve student growth and how the Organizational Unit will achieve State education goals, as defined by the State Board.
 The State Superintendent may, from time to time, identify additional requisites for Organizational Units to satisfy when compiling the annual spending plans required under this subsection (h).
-The format and scope of annual spending plans shall be developed by the State Superintendent in conjunction with the Professional Review Panel.
+The format and scope of annual spending plans shall be developed by the State Superintendent and the State Board of Education.
 School districts that serve students under Article 14C of this Code shall continue to submit information as required under Section 14C-12 of this Code.

 - (10) No later than January 1, 2018, the State Superintendent shall develop a 5-year strategic plan for all Organizational Units to help in planning for adequacy funding under this Section.
 The State Superintendent shall submit the plan to the Governor and the General Assembly, as provided in Section 3.1 of the General Assembly Organization Act.
-The plan shall include recommendations for: - (A) a framework for collaborative, professional, innovative, and 21st century learning environments using the Evidence-Based Funding model; - (B) ways to prepare and support this State's educators for successful instructional careers; - (C) application and enhancement of the current financial accountability measures, the approved State plan to comply with the federal Every Student Succeeds Act, and the Illinois Balanced Accountability Measures in relation to student growth and elements of the Evidence-Based Funding model; and
+The plan shall include recommendations for: - (A) a framework for collaborative, professional, innovative, and 21st century learning environments using the Evidence-Based Funding model; - (B) ways to prepare and support this State's educators for successful instructional careers; - (C) application and enhancement of the current financial accountability measures, the approved State plan to comply with the federal Every Student Succeeds Act, and the Illinois Balanced Accountability Measures in relation to student growth and elements of the Evidence-Based Funding model; and - (D) implementation of an effective school adequacy funding system based on projected and recommended funding levels from the General Assembly. - (11) On an annual basis, the State Superintendent must recalibrate all of the following per pupil elements of the Adequacy Target and applied to the formulas, based on the